 The amphitheater is general admission.
 Concertgoers are welcome to bring a blanket or low-rise chair to sit on.
 All concerts are rain or shine-weather delays possible.
 A selection of sandwiches, snacks, water, soft drinks and alcoholic beverages are available at the concessions counter.
 All beverages purchased here must be consumed inside the amphitheater gates.
-Concertgoers are also welcome to bring their own food, bottled water and non-alcoholic beverages.
-No glass or refillable containers are allowed.
+Concert goers are also welcome to bring their own food, bottled water and non-alcoholic beverages.
+Although no glass containers are allowed, empty refillable containers may be brought in.
 All beverages must be in their original sealed containers; any liquids in unsealed containers must be discarded at the gate before entering.

 Mon, Wed, Thu, Fri, Sat: 9 am-5 pm